Lilia Vu wins 1st major at Chevron Championship in playoff – KION546

 Lilia Vu wins 1st major at Chevron Championship in playoff

-“I was getting really upset on the course, and I just had to remind me, Grandpa is with you,” she said.
-“And he’d be really disappointed if you were getting upset like this and that you didn’t get your act together.”

-With his memory in her head, Vu finished strong with two straight birdies, then birdied the first playoff hole to beat Angel Yin in a dramatic finish on Sunday at The Club at Carlton Woods.
+THE WOODLANDS, Texas (AP) — Lilia Vu birdied the first playoff hole to win her first major at the Chevron Championship after fellow American Angel Yin hit her approach shot into the water on Sunday.

-Yin’s second shot came up short and left and splashed into the pond guarding the par-5 18th hole.
-Vu, after a huge tee shot, hit her approach safely just over the green.
-She went with putter from off the green and came up well short, but she converted the birdie from about 10 feet for the victory.
+Yin's second shot came up short and left and splashed into the pond guarding the par-5 18th hole, and Vu hit her approach just over the green.
+Vu went with putter from off the green and came up well short, but she converted from about 10 feet for the victory.

-“I knew on that last putt, all I had to do was just do my routine, read the putt how I usually do, and just hit this putt because I’ve hit that putt a million times,” Vu said.
-“And I knew I could make it.”

 The 25-year-old Californian won for the second time on the LPGA Tour and took a celebratory leap into the pond, a tradition borrowed from this tournament's former venue at Mission Hills in the California desert.

-Vu closed with a 4-under 68 for a four-day total of 10-under 278, then waited as other contenders — including Yin — faltered.
+Vu birdied her last two holes for a 4-under 68 and a four-day total of 10-under 278 at Carlton Woods, then waited as other contenders — including Yin — faltered.

 But Yin, after bogeys on the 16th and 17th holes, birdied the 18th to force the playoff.